pudly/schmopera-hugo/content/articles/hook-up-review.md

 related_companies = ["scene/companies/tapestry-opera.md"]
 related_people = ["scene/people/chris-thornborrow.md"]
 short_description = "The party scene put a pit in my stomach, as did everything that came after.
-The confusion, the horrid feeling of not knowing - but kind of knowing - what happened during a blackout, the inadequate explanations to friends and boyfriends, it was all too true." slug = "hook-up-review" title = "Hook Up review" youtube_url = ""
+The confusion, the horrid feeling of not knowing - but kind of knowing - what happened during a blackout, the inadequate explanations to friends and boyfriends, it was all too true." slug = "so-true-it-hurts-hook-up" title = "So true it hurts: Hook Up" youtube_url = ""

 +++